Yes, Virginia, it ALWAYS was about oil

 Iraq poised to end drought for thirsting oil giants

-The Iraqi Council of Ministers is expected to approve, as early as today, a controversial new hydrocarbon law, heavily pushed by the US and UK governments, that will radically redraw the Iraqi oil industry and throw open the doors to the t
+The Iraqi Council of Ministers is expected to approve, as early as today, a controversial new hydrocarbon law, heavily pushed by the US and UK governments, that will radically redraw the Iraqi oil industry and throw open the doors to the third-largest oil reserves in the world.
+It would allow the first large-scale operation of foreign oil companies in the country since the industry was nationalised in 1972.

 And just as a reminder of the type of animal that occupies the seats of power in America's oil giants, here's my favorite pinup of former Exxon/Mobil CEO Lee Raymond:

 Oh, and what about Exxon-Mobil's giant contributions to understanding the threat of global warming?
-From Tara Lohan at Alternet
+From Tara Lohan at Alternet:

 A new report from the Union of Concerned Scientists offers the latest evidence about how ExxonMobil has been actively working for years on a disinformation campaign to prevent action on climate change, confuse the public, and stymie scientists.